AceTheCreator/schyma/README.md

 # Thanks

-We would like to thank the contributors and supporters of the API Specification Visualizer project for their valuable contributions and feedback.
+We would like to thank the contributors and supporters of the JSON Schema Visualizer project for their valuable contributions and feedback.

 If you like Serval Components, you should [follow me on Twitter](https://twitter.com/_acebuild)!

 Shout out to the [AsyncAPI Community](https://github.com/asyncapi), [Lukasz Gornicki](https://github.com/derberg) who along with many other contributors have made this possible ❤️

-Thank you for your interest in our API Specification Visualizer project!
+Thank you for your interest in our JSON Schema Visualizer project!
 For more information or to report issues, please visit the [project repository]().
 Happy visualizing! 🚀

 ## License